About Lifeline Energy

 Since 1999, we’ve distributed over 600,000 solar and wind-up MP3 players and radios throughout sub-Saharan Africa and beyond.
 Each unit benefits an average of 40 listeners.
 Given the huge class sizes in many African countries, that number could twice as high.

 Lifeline Energy has a proven track record of delivery on both large-scale and small projects.
 We work across development sectors, including: education, health, agriculture, peace-making, the environment, and emergency response.
+(More about how we work and what we can do for you can be found here.)

 Why Solar Radios or MP3s for Learning?